Executive MBA vs. MBA

 Other MBA Formats

 While EMBA programs have several attractive features to recommend them, they aren’t for everyone.
-If you lack the experience to qualify for an EMBA program, you might be better off with a full-time, part-time, or online MBA program such as the MBA@UNC, an online MBA offered by UNC’s Kenan-Flagler Business School.
+If you lack the experience to qualify for an EMBA program, you might be better off with a full-time, part-time, or online MBA program such as our partner MBA@UNC, an online MBA offered by UNC’s Kenan-Flagler Business School.
 Full-time MBA programs are ideal for professionals who wish to immerse themselves in studying a new subject in order to change fields.
 Part-time MBA programs best suit students who want to take more than two years to complete a graduate degree without leaving their current position.
 And online MBA programs are perfect for professionals balancing obligations such as work and family life, or who do not wish to relocate in order to earn the degree.

 Choosing the Right Program